gregogolla/investrak-iicdocs/savings.md

 # Savings Module
-Displays details of savings contributions made for each account.
+This module is used to display and manage the details of members' savings contributions.

 ## Accessing the savings module

-To access the savings module, click on the navigation menu as follows: `User Menu` ->`My Activity` -> `Savings` Link from the navigation menu.
+To access the savings module, click on the navigation menu as follows: `User Menu` ->`My Activity` -> `Savings`.

 ![alt text](images/3.1.1_Savings_Menu.png "Savings menu")